-The Consortium consists of two groups of oil and gas companies:
+The Consortium consists of two Chapters of oil and gas companies.

-U.S. Group: We have five one-day meetings per year in Houston.
+U.S. Chapter: We have five one-day meetings per year in Houston.

-European Group: We will have three two-day meetings per year in Europe.
+European Chapter: We have three two-day meetings per year in Europe.

-Both U.S. and European groups contribute to and share the SAAM prospect database.
-Company members may send representatives to either or both Houston and European meetings.
+Both U.S. and European chapters contribute to and share the SAAM prospect database.
+Members may send representatives to either or both Houston and European meetings.